 Search for groups based on keywords relevant to your industry and business.
 Try a few of the larger groups with the 1000+ members and join some of the smaller groups with only a few hundred.
 Large groups are great for connecting with people with relatively broad relevance.
 However, you are less likely to get noticed among the large memberships and less able to build close relationships with its members.
 On the flip-side, small groups are great for connecting with members on specific topics and relevance but don’t have as wide a reach as the larger groups.

 If you are unsure which groups are best for you, take a look at the group insights that LinkedIn provides.
 For each group, there is a summary that provides information on the where the group is distributed geographically, their functions, and their industry.

 To get you started, join groups that you identify with and are already a member of in the offline world.
 Join the your professional association’s LinkedIn group, your university’s alumni group, and your previous employer’s alumni group.

 Tip: Another feature that becomes available once you join a group is the ability to share content with your groups.
 This instantly amplifies the reach of your content.
 Remember to use this feature sparingly as you could be seen as spam.

 Creating your own group

 If you come across a topic that you feel strongly about but there isn’t a group for, create your own.
-Managing your own Linkedin Group also comes with perks.
-You’ll be recognized as a thought leader in your chosen space and have the ability to directly message members.
+Managing your own LinkedIn Group also comes with perks.
+You’ll be recognized as a thought leader in your chosen space and be able to directly message members.